datagener/datagener.github.io/datagen/1-installation/3-AWS/0-index.md

 title: AWS
 parent: Installation
 nav_order: 4
-has_children: false
+has_children: true
 permalink: /installation/aws
 ---

-# COMING SOON
+# AWS Installation

-As of now, refer to local deployment, as it should work on any Cloud machine (with Java installed).
+Datagen can be deployed in multiple ways on AWS, as it is a simple Java program.

+Below are main and easiest way to deploy and run it on AWS.